sagieinav/obsidian-cs-knowledge-base/README.md

 -   ⚙️ **Obsidian Settings:** My personalized application settings stored in the `.obsidian` folder, including editor preferences, hotkeys, and appearance settings.

 -   🔌 **Obsidian Plugins:** All installed community plugins located within the `.obsidian/plugins` directory.
-These plugins enhance the functionality of the vault (e.g., Dataview, Calendar, etc.).
-Note that users cloning this repo will need to install and enable these plugins themselves within their own Obsidian instance for full functionality.
+These plugins enhance the functionality of the vault.

 -   🎨 **Obsidian CSS:** Custom CSS snippets used for styling the vault, located in the `.obsidian/snippets` directory or within the theme folder.